Every night, I would walk around this block a few times to

 buy a 29’ LED/LCD TV on sale at Hyperpanda; unfortunately, it was all sold out

 when I got there.
 I ended up buying something better, a 32’ LED/LCD TV of a better brand, alhamdullillah.
-What is so good about all these latest hi-tech gadgets is their multi-tasking functions.
+What's great about these latest hi-tech gadgets is their multi-tasking functions.
 I don’t only have a wide-screen television, but I also have a 32-inch computer monitor; it’s impossible not to be

 amused by it.
 With HD satellite receivers, even movies you have watched many times